ravendb/ravendb-python-embedded/README.rst

 .. code-block:: bash

-    pip install pyravendb
+    pip install ravendb

-Install Ravendb-Embedded from pip will provide you with a copy of RavenDB server binaries files as well.
+Install ravendb-embedded from pip will provide you with a copy of RavenDB server binaries files as well.

 ========
 Usage